shahid-iqbal-er/multiple-disease-prediction/README.md

 XGBoost

+Matplotlib

-Matplotlib & Seaborn
+Seaborn

-Pipelines + Imputation
+Pipelines & Imputation

 Web Development

 Flask

-HTML5 / CSS3 / JavaScript
+HTML5, CSS3, JavaScript

 Font Awesome

-Responsive layout
+Responsive UI

 ⚠️ Important Disclaimer

 This project is not a medical device.
-Predictions are based on machine learning models trained on publicly available datasets and should never be used for clinical decision-making.
+Predictions are based on ML models trained on publicly available datasets and should never replace professional medical advice.

-📜## License
+📜 License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the LICENSE file for details.

 🙌 Acknowledgements

 UCI Machine Learning Repository

-Kaggle datasets for disease prediction
+Kaggle datasets

 scikit-learn & XGBoost communities

 Flask documentation

+Developed by Shahid Iqbal (2025)